GeorgeSkartados/GeorgeSkartados/README.md

 ### 💡 About Me
 I’m a Data Analyst who turns messy data into clear insights.
 Using SQL, Python, Power BI, and ML fundamentals, I build systems that help teams forecast demand, detect risk early, and operate more efficiently.
-My experience across **IBM, BCG, Lloyds, Quantium, and Tata** taught me one principle: powerful analytics comes from simplicity, structure, and execution.
+Through hands-on projects and simulations inspired by IBM, BCG, Lloyds, Quantium, and Tata, I learned one core principle: powerful analytics comes from simplicity, structure, and execution.
 I’m most interested in the intersection of **clean energy, automation, and AI**—where data has the power to make real-world impact.
+I focus on building simple, explainable analyses that teams can actually use—not over-engineered solutions.

 ---